chokevin8/chokevin8.github.io/_projects/1_project.md

 As seen above, the main difference between conditional latent/stable diffusion models and I2SB in the field of image to image translation or restoration is that the I2SB allows direct utilization of the degraded image or the image to be converted during training, which is a much more structurally informative prior compared to conditional diffusion models which start from noise during training/sampling and feeds the degraded image/image to be converted via conditioning.
-Likewise, in image restoration or translation, the degraded image or the image to be translated often contains useful structural information. ***This is definitely the case in our project, as for stain conversions, most or all of the structure should remain intact during the conversion.*** Furthermore, it also makes more intuitive sense that to go from image A to B, it would make sense to directly train to go from A to B, not noise to B. With the models and the training/evaluation methods in mind, let's look at the preliminary results.
+Likewise, in image restoration or translation, the degraded image or the image to be translated often contains useful structural information. ***This is definitely the case in our project, as for stain conversions, most or all of the structure should remain unchanged during the conversion.*** Furthermore, it also makes more intuitive sense that, to go from image A to B, it would make sense to directly train to go from A to B, not noise to B. With the models and the training/evaluation methods in mind, let's look at the preliminary results.

 ---

 ### **Results:**
-***Since this is currently a work-in-progress, updates will be made.***
+***Since this is currently a work-in-progress, updates will be made whenever possible.***

 Below are some of the pix2pix-generated H&E images compared to the ground truth H&E images:
 <div class="row">